 Cyclonus: Wait a minute.
 Since when do ghosts tumble uncontrolled through space?

 - TRON: Uprising - Despite some heavy losses and struggle, it's looking like Beck might just be getting a rebellion underway, but then Clu himself is seen leading an army of Recognizers, Light Jets, and tanks and closing in on Argon City.
 There has been no mention of Argon outside of this series and in January 2016 the third movie was canceled.
-Thus the Bolivian army ending to the storyline has a Bolivian army ending to the franchise.
+Thus the Bolivian army ending to the storyline is a Bolivian army ending to the franchise.

 - At the climax of the Looney Tunes cartoon "Hare-Way to the Stars", Bugs escapes Mars after stealing one of Marvin's spaceships, but accidentally takes the container of dehydrated "instant Martians" with him, splash-landing into a sewer in a large city.
 The Martians begin to grow as Bugs climbs out of the sewer, frantically replaces cover and warns the audience to "Run for the hills folks, or you'll be up to your armpits in Martians!" before taking his own advice as the ground shakes with the aliens underneath.